Saturday, June 21, 2025

 Words of encouragement:

-The Four Gospels—Telling the Life of Jesus, the Son of God
+The four gospels tell us about the Life of Jesus, the Son of God

 Greetings, boys and girls!

-Today, I want to take you on a very special journey—one that starts over 2,000 years ago in a little town called Bethlehem and which leads us through stories of love, miracles, truth and the greatest gift ever given.
+Today, I want to take you on a very special journey which began over 2,000 years ago in a little town called Bethlehem.
+This journey leads us through stories of love, miracles, and the greatest Gift ever given.

 The greatest gift ever given is God's gift to us of His dearly beloved Son, Jesus Christ, so that we can learn to behave in a beautiful way like Jesus.
-When we try to behave like Jesus, this means that we are trying to become Christlike.
+We try to become Christ-like when we behave in ways that Jesus did

-In order to become Christlike, we need to practice virtues (good behaviour and high moral standards) just as Jesus did.
-The virtues of Jesus include love, humility, compassion, forgiveness, holiness and obedience to God's Will.
+We practise the virtues (good behaviour and high moral standards) of Jesus.
+The virtues of Jesus include compassion, forgiveness, humility, love, mercy and obedience to God's Will.

-This journey to learn more about Jesus is found in a very special part of the Bible called the gospels
+The journey to learn more about Jesus is found in a very special part of the Bible called the four gospels.

 The word “gospel” means “good news.”
 What is the good news?
 The good news is that Jesus Christ, the Son of God, came to earth to live with us, teach us, love us and save us.